Are you interested in purchasing a laptop to learn to code or for web development, and also don't have a lot of money to spend? This guide is for you!

 Currently, my top recommendations for shopping for Linux development laptops are as follows, all of which are in the $70-400 price-range

-$190-250- There are several Acer models that you can get new or refurbished from many online retailers in the $190-250 range.
+$150-250- There are several Acer models that you can get new or refurbished from many online retailers in the $190-250 range.
 These have crisp 1920x1080 displays, are extremely light, have great battery life, and no-fuss Linux support.
-The only downside is they are not that fast and have only 4GB of memory.
+The only downside is they are not super fast and have only 4GB of memory.
 This means that you'll start noticing sluggishness if you have too many tabs open, or are trying to do video calls simultaneously with other strenuous activities.
 But for coding, they are as good as anything else!
 The model I recommend is the

 Acer Swift(model number:

 SF114-32), but also the Acer Aspire 1 series is almost as good (model numbers:

 A114-32-P0K1).
 You can buy them on an online retailer such as Amazon.
 For more information on installing Linux on these, I've written a step-by-step guide.
 Check it out here: Ubuntu 18.04 on Acer Swift SF114-32